Reconfigurable Intelligent Surfaces in Challenging Environments: Underwater, Underground, Industrial and Disaster: Introduction

 \subsection{Contributions}

 Throughout the open literature, the research challenges of integrating RISs into wireless networks are solely discussed within the existing network architectures and the traditional urban ecology.
 These challenges differ from the ones discussed in the context of CEs, which motivates us to fill this gap by providing a vision of RIS-assisted CE networks along with the proposal of some relevant research challenges.
 Specifically, we discuss relevant application scenarios, deployment strategies and aspects of the system design.
 The contributions of this work provide a basis for the future investigations in this field as it points in the direction of the most relevant research problems to be addressed in the near future.
-The main contributions are as follows: \begin{itemize} \item A brief review of the RIS technology is provided including the application of RISs with unconventional signaling techniques; \item An overview of the peculiarities and features of each considered environment is provided in order to identify the main challenges for the wireless networking without RIS; \item Benefits from the deployment of RIS in the respective environment are explained, which motivates future research in the respective area; \item Deployment strategies for RIS as part of each respective IoT network are discussed; \item Specific hardware design is proposed to account for the autonomous operation of RIS in the inaccessible environments; \item Expected improvements of the signal quality are derived; \item Future research challenges for the unified RIS-based technology in CEs are revealed. \end{itemize} This paper is organized as follows.
+The main contributions are as follows: \begin{itemize} \item A brief review of the RIS technology is provided including the application of RISs with unconventional signaling techniques, such as magnetic induction and acoustic waves; \item An overview of the peculiarities and features of each considered environment is provided in order to identify the main challenges for the wireless networking without RIS.
+Specifically, the frequency-selective signal absorption in underground and underwater environments as well as heavy multipath and signal blockage in industrial and disaster environments are considered; \item Potential benefits from the deployment of RIS in the respective environment are explained, i.e. reduced frequency selectivity, improved coverage, reliability and energy efficiency of the communication network; \item Deployment strategies for RIS as part of respective IoT networks are discussed.
+In this context, novel suitable configurations of RIS for omnidirectional operation in underwater environment and for separable operation in disaster environment are proposed; \item Generic hardware design is proposed to account for the autonomous operation of RIS and possible energy and processing cooperation among RIS devices; \item Expected improvements of the signal quality are derived for the generalized CE.
+Furthermore, for each considered CE, we select a practical scenario and evaluate the signal quality with and without RIS, thus confirming the analytically derived performance gains; \item Future research challenges for the unified RIS-based technology in CEs are revealed. \end{itemize} This paper is organized as follows.
 Prior works and recent advances of the RIS technology are discussed in Section \ref{sec:2_new}.
 Sections \ref{sec:underwater}-\ref{sec:disaster} provide overviews and describe the peculiarities for the application of RIS in the underwater, underground, industrial and disaster environments, respectively.
 Specifically, the most beneficial strategies for the RIS deployment in these scenarios and the respective challenges for the signal propagation and system design are explained.
 In Section \ref{sec:system}, a promising hardware concept for the RIS application in CEs and a generic system model is proposed.
+Furthermore, the expected signal quality in RIS-assisted communication in CEs is derived and numerically evaluated.
 Future challenges and research opportunities are outlined in Section \ref{sec:4}.
 Finally, the paper is concluded in Section \ref{sec:5}.